mi2rl/MI2RLNet/medimodule/Chest/README.md

 <br>

+---
 ## Lung Segmentation
-- The objective of `lung segmentation` is to get the lung mask in chext x-ray.
+- The objective of `Lung Segmentation` is to get the lung mask in chext x-ray.

 ### Inference
 ```python